 Potae, the owner, has so much time for her guests but will allow you the space to chill if that’s all you wish to do.

 The hostel is decorated with bright colours and simple design.
 It’s a great choice to solo travellers in need of time to their selves, whilst staying nearby to attractions of the city.

 It’s only right that we offer you even more awesome hostels in Chiang Mai when there is over 530 to choose from.

-Yet again, the 3 budget accommodations above are the ones we think are your best bet.
+Yet again, the 3 budget accommodations above are the ones we know are your best bet.

 Here is a list of good hostels in Chiang Mai that we created with every type of traveller in mind.

-This list covers everything from hostels with luxury comfort to quirky design, all are great backpacker hostels in Chiang Mai.
+This list covers everything from hostels with luxury comfort to quirky design.

 And guess what?

 Each and every hostel mentioned has an impressive rating of 9 and above – enjoy!